Community fridge

 A community fridge is a refrigerator (colloquially "fridge") located in a public space.
 Sometimes called freedges, they are a type of mutual aid project that enables food to be shared within a community.
 Some community fridges also have an associated area for non-perishable food.
 Unlike traditional food pantries, these grassroots projects encourage anyone to put food in and take food out without limit, helping to remove the stigma from its use.
 The fridges take a decentralized approach, often being maintained by a network of volunteers, community members, local businesses, and larger organizations.
 Food in community fridges is primarily donated by individuals or food rescue organizations and can be sourced from a variety of places.
 Major grocers like Trader Joe's and Whole Foods donate large amounts of excess foods to food rescue organizations that then donate to these fridges.
 The food donated would have otherwise been thrown out.

 The main aim of community fridges is to reduce food insecurity, while also mitigating food waste.
 They enable people facing hardship to have easy access to fresh, nutritious food.
 Fridges offer a wide range of food from canned goods to fresh produce to pre-cooked meals.
 Pre-cooked meals are required to be labeled when donated.
 Many fridges also accept household items, sanitary goods, and during the COVID-19 pandemic, offered masks and other PPE.
 Community fridges can also serve as social spaces that enable people to connect to their communities; Shelterforce magazine notes that "community fridges seem to have discovered a sweet spot in service delivery: close enough to feel the warmth of shared humanity, but far enough to avoid a sense of resentment or burden."
-Many fridges also painted by from local artists.
+Many fridges also painted by local artists.